 Hello and welcome!
 We at Musicalypse have been doing our Awards on a pretty personal basis for many years.
 Since we’ve been active for 10 years, we thought we’d streamline our awards and give you a true collective vision of what we agreed was the best of the best this year.
-As such, we’re going to do a proper series of nominations and a vote among our staff this year, in order to choose our awards.
-Our first installation is obvious: the best song of the year!
+As such, we’re going to do a proper series of nominations and a vote among our staff this year in order to choose our awards, the official 2018 Musicalypse Staff Awards.
+Our first installation is obvious: the Best New Song of the year!
 Here are our staff nominations:

 Follow along on Spotify!
 We’ll add our nominations as each category is released: